Introduction about Buddhism:

-Special Characteristic: The Mahaparinirvana Temple is most popular for storing a siz metres long statue of Buddha is a sleeping position.
+Special Characteristic: The Mahaparinirvana Temple is most popular for storing a six meters long statue of Buddha in a sleeping position.
 The legend behind the statue is that it is said to represent the highest state of salvation.
 Buddha achieved the highest state of salvation in his sleep after his demise.

 Followers of Buddhism reckon this temple as a treasure in their heritage.
-This temple comprises of prayer halls for pilgrims as well.
-It is enveloped with spirituality and divinity and the quite environment calms even the most chaotic of minds.
-Travellers spend extra time here, never wanting to leave.
+This temple comprises prayer halls for pilgrims as well.
+It is enveloped with spirituality and divinity and the quiet environment calms even the most chaotic of minds.
+Travelers spend extra time here, never wanting to leave.

 Special Characteristic: This temple is a merger between Buddhist and Thai architecture.
 One can call it a masterpiece too.
 The temple is situated in lush green gardens.